Global Site Navigation (use tab and down arrow)

 Areas of research range widely and include human sexuality, depression, feminist perspectives, autism, women's studies, problem gambling, gender and laterality, pain assessment and management, infant and adolescent development, cultural psychology, self-concept and identity, bilingualism and cognitive neuroscience.
 It should be noted that some areas pertain to experimental and applied psychology and others to clinical psychology.

 A major does not dictate your career; it provides you with invaluable skills and knowledge that you can apply to many areas of life and work.
-Here are some the careers you may want to consider pursuing with your major:
+Examples of the careers you may want to consider pursuing with your major:

 • Human services worker